10 Safety Tips for Camping with Your Dog

 Updating your dog's microchip information is also essential before heading out on your camping trip.
 Microchipping your dog provides an added layer of identification and increases the chances of a reunion if they become lost.
 Ensure that the microchip is registered with your current contact information so that you can be easily reached if your dog is found.

 Carry necessary documentation related to your dog during your camping trip.
-This includes vaccination records, copies of licenses and permits, and any other relevant documents.
+This includes records, copies of licenses and permits, and any other relevant documents.
 Some campgrounds may require you to provide proof of vaccinations for your dog, so having these documents readily available will ensure a smooth check-in process.

 Training and Commands